-- "Administration" means the Government of the State whose flag the Ship is entitled to fly or under whose authority the Ship is authorised to operate in the specific case. - "IACS" means the International Association of Classification Societies. - "Interested Party" means the party, other than the Society, having an interest in or responsibility for the Ship, product, plant or system subject to classification or certification (such as the owner of the Ship and his representatives, the ship builder, the engine builder or the supplier of parts to be tested) who requests the Services or on whose behalf the Services are requested. - "Owner" means the registered owner, the ship owner, the manager or any other party with the responsibility, legally or contractually, to keep the ship seaworthy or in service, having particular regard to the provisions relating to the maintenance of class laid down in Part A,
+Administration" means the Government of the State whose flag the ship is entitled to fly or under whose authority the ship is authorized to operate in the specific case.

+"IACS" means the International Association of Classification Societies.

+"Interested Party" means the party, other than the Society, having an interest in or responsibility for the Ship, product, plant or system subject to classification or certification (such as the owner of the Ship and his representatives, the shipbuilder, the engine builder or the supplier of parts to be tested) who requests the Services or on whose behalf the Services are requested.

-Chapter 2 of the Rules for the Classification of Ships or in the corresponding rules indicated in the specific Rules.
+"Owner" means the registered owner, the shipowner, the manager or any other party with the responsibility, legally or contractually, to keep the ship seaworthy or in service, having particular regard to the provisions relating to the maintenance of class laid down in Part A, Chapter 2 of the Rules for the Classification of Ships or in the corresponding rules indicated in the Specific Rules.

-- "Rules" in these General Conditions means the documents below issued by the Society: - (i) Rules for the Classification of Ships or other special units; - (ii) Complementary Rules containing the requirements for product, plant, system and other certification or containing the requirements for the assignment of additional class notations; - (iii) Rules for the application of statutory rules, containing the rules to perform the duties delegated by Administrations; - (iv) Guides to carry out particular activities connected with Services; - (v) Any other technical document, as for example rule variations or interpretations. - "Services" means the activities described in Article 1 below, rendered by the Society upon request made by or on behalf of the Interested Party.
+"Rules" in these General Conditions means the documents below issued by the Society:

+- (i) Rules for the Classification of Ships or other special units. - (ii) Complementary Rules containing the requirements for product, plant, system and other certification or containing the requirements for the assignment of additional class notations; - (iii) Rules for the application of statutory rules, containing the rules to perform the duties delegated by Administrations. - (iv) Guides to carry out particular activities connected with Services; - (v) Any other technical document, for example, rule variations or interpretations.

+"Services" means the activities described in paragraph 1 below, rendered by the Society upon request made by or on behalf of the Interested Party.

-"Ship" means ships, boats, craft and other special units, as for example offshore structures, floating units and underwater craft.
+"Ship" means ships, boats, craft and other special units, for example, offshore structures, floating units and underwater craft.